TimMouskhelichvili/personal/public/static/markdown/blog/typescript-for-loop/en.md

 // cow
 ```

 > P.S.
 The object must be iterable for this to work.
-(Array, Map, Set, etc...)
+(Array, Map, Set, String, etc...)

+## Final Thoughts

+Understanding the for loop is detrimental in your path of becoming a developer.

+Thank you for reading this article, please share it!